Eset Kotibaruli: Anti-Colonial Uprising

 From 1847 to 1858 Eset Batyr led a revolt of Kazakhs against the Russian administration.
 The Tsar's administration sent two Cossack detachments and 200 Kazakhs controlled by Sultan Taukin and Major Mikhailov from the Ural division.
 Also, 600 Kazakhs were sent under the leadership of Elekey Kasymov by the Tsarist administration.
 Eset Batyr sent 800 people against the Russian troops and destroyed them.
 In 1854–1858, there was an uprising of Kazakhs living in Aral region, due to the high taxes of the Tsarist administration.
 At that time, extortion or taxation was carried out by camels.
 For instance, the military campaign of Perovskii in 1853 to conquer the city of Akmeshit in Kazakhstan required almost 8 thousand camels.
 Kazakhs organized an uprising and moved to the territory of the Emba river.
 The rebels put forward a number of demands: the removal of tax for households, termination of the sending of punitive detachments to the Kazakh steppe, allowing usage of pastures and the possibility to move on the banks of rivers Zhem, Mugadzhar, Elek, Kobda, Zhayyk.
 V.A Perovskiy organized a punitive detachment and sent Baron Wrangel with a large army to suppress the uprisings.
 Eset Batyr agreed with Baron Wrangel, but the war did not stop and subsequently Eset batyr continued military actions against the military colonial posts and Cossack troops.
 The newly created punitive detachment under the leadership of Sultan Arslan Zhantorin was defeated by the army of Eset Batyr.
 Sultan Arslan Zhantorin was killed.

 The suppression of uprising

 The suppression of the uprising was accompanied by mass killings of the civilian population.
 Many rebels were executed while others were sent to jail such as Batyr Becket Serkebaeyev.
 In 1858, General Katenin, newly appointed as Russia's Governor-General of the Orenburg district, decided to attempt conciliation by offering a general amnesty to all rebels.
-At first, Izzat refused to enter into negotiations with the Russians but changed his mind after he learned about Nikolay Pavlovich Ignatyev's mission en route for Khiva and Bokhara.
-Izzat met Ignatyev and agreed to make his peace with Russia, promising future loyalty to the Tsar.
+At first, Eset refused to enter into negotiations with the Russians but changed his mind after he learned about Nikolay Pavlovich Ignatyev's mission en route for Khiva and Bokhara.
+Eset met Ignatyev and agreed to make his peace with Russia, promising future loyalty to the Tsar.